weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Proof By the Bessel inequality, X|c,|? converges.
 Putting Sp = C19; +0 + Cus,

-the Riesz-Fischer theorem shows that there is a function g € #?(y) such that
+the Riesz-Fischer theorem shows that there is a function g  \in  #?(y) such that

 (108) g~ ICL